 Connect with Rego Park Counseling to begin your healing journey through family substance abuse treatment.
 Our licensed therapists can help your family to overcome the consequences of substance abuse and dual diagnosis in a professional yet compassionate way.

 Call us today at (718) 459-2558 or fill out the contact form at the bottom of this page to get started on the road to family freedom and recovery.

 Frequently Asked Questions about Family Therapy

-According to Springer Link, the four stages of family therapy are the:
+According to Springer Link, the four stages of substance abuse counseling for families are the: